jimenezcarrero/EdgeML-with-Raspberry-Pi/EXECUTORCH/README.md

 ## Performance Benchmarking

-Let's now define a function to run the inference several times for each one of the models to compare their performance.
+Let's now define a function to run inference several times for each model and compare their performance.

 ```python